SSPFusion: A Semantic Structure-Preserving Approach for Infrared and Visible Image Fusion: PROPOSED METHOD

-\subsection{Structure-Preserving Fusion}
+where $p_c$ and $g_c$ are the value of the $c$-th pixel on the predicted structure map $P$ and that of the ground truth $G$, respectively.
+Note that the dice loss measure is insensitive to foreground/background information, which means it provides structure maps that can alleviate the inconsistency problem.

+We use the ground-truth structure maps of the input images as self-supervised signals to supervise the fusion process, paying greater attention to the fusion of semantics structure-preserver while also avoiding the loss of information.

+\subsection{Structure-preserving fusion}

-As shown in the red boxes of Figs. 2 (b), the edge maps (generated by binarizing the images after applying the sobel filter) of infrared and visible images can reflect the object's structures from different views.
-Intuitively, an image integrating the complementary cross-modal structures of infrared and visible images will be helpful for boosting high-level vision tasks.
+\textbf{Prior knowledge.} As shown in the red boxes of Figure~\ref{fig:prior}, the edge maps (generated by binarizing the images after applying the sobel filter) of infrared and visible images can reflect the object's structures from different views.
+Further, we observe structural information by transforming the input image with the formula

+The output generated by $\mathcal{J}_p$ can retain structures that align with the structure maps derived from the input images.
+This inspires us to consider further enhancing the structural features throughout the fusion process.

+\textbf{Fusion scheme.} Intuitively, an image integrating the complementary cross-modal structures of infrared and visible images will be helpful for boosting high-level vision tasks.
 To this end, we design an effective cross-modal structure-preserving fusion scheme.
 Specifically, we first extract the unique structures of $S^{k,ir}$ and $S^{k,vi}$ by: